sammy-9930/Emb-C/simulation/README.md

-# Blinky Project In Action
+# HeaterController Project In Action

 |ON|OFF|
 |:--:|:--:|